hmukesh5/hmukesh5/README.md

 - ChoreDash - a small python game I co-developed, winning 1st place at the 2023 Capsher Coding Competition
 - Jerma985 - a discord bot i co-developed, winning 1st place at the Aggie Coding Club 2022 Discord Bot Competition

+### research
+- currently researching distributed in-band network telemetry with a professor from IIT Gandhinagar

 <!--
 **hmukesh5/hmukesh5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.